SOURCE 0 - VOCABULARY

 [AI-SNIPPET]

-This page maps fourteen questions professionals ask about AI compliance and digital evidence in plain language to the corresponding term in the SOURCE 0 doctrinal vocabulary, developed by Jean-François ELSEN.
+This page maps seventeen questions professionals ask about AI compliance and digital evidence in plain language to the corresponding term in the SOURCE 0 doctrinal vocabulary, developed by Jean-François ELSEN.
 Each entry states the natural-language question, the doctrinal term that addresses it, and a precise statement of what the term does and does not claim, so that a reader unfamiliar with the vocabulary can locate the relevant concept without first learning the terminology.

 [/AI-SNIPPET]